DamoM73/digital-solutions-text-v2/digital_solutions_text/content/2_concepts/2-1_basic_features.md

 ## Libraries

 A software library refers to a collection of files, programs, routines, scripts, or functions referenced in the programming code.
 Python comes with a standard library which provides basic functionality.
 Python allows you to install additional libraries, as well as create your own.
+We are installing additional libraries when we use `pip`.

 ---

 ## Classes

 Classes and object are basic building blocks in object-oriented programming languages.
 A class is written by a programmer in a defined structure to create an object in an object-oriented programming language.
-It defines a set of properties and methods that are common to all objects of one type.
+It defines a set of attributes and methods that are common to all objects of one type.

-For example, a class could be a car, which could have a colour field, four tire fields, and a drive method.
+For example, a class could be a car, which could have a colour attribute, four tire attributes, and a drive method.

-Another related class could be a truck, which would have similar fields, but not be exactly the same as a car.
+Another related class could be a truck, which would have similar attributes, but not be exactly the same as a car.

 Both a car and a truck could be a kind of a third class which could be called a vehicle class.
 In this way, the programmer could create the parts of the program that are the same for both the car and the truck in programming the vehicle class, yet the programmer would be free to program how a car is different from a truck without duplicating all of the programming.

 Although there is only one class called "car", there could be many objects that are created from the class called "car".
 And, although there is only one class that is called "truck", many objects of type truck could be created from this class.
 The class, vehicle, is actually general and there would probably not be any objects that were only of the class "vehicle".

 Inside of classes are two kinds of things:

+- **attributes:** store data; you could have a colour attribute, a speed attribute and a size attribute.
-- **methods:** can store the code for doing actions; in this example you could have a drive method and a brake method, and maybe a turnRight and turnLeft method.
+- **methods:** can store the code for doing actions; in this example you could have a drive method and a brake method, and maybe a turn_right and turn_left method.
-- **attributes:** store data; you could have a colour field, a speed field and a size field.

-You can call methods by first making an object of the Car or Truck class, and call it for example `ferrari`, and doing `ferrari.methodName()`.
+You can call methods by first making an object of the Car or Truck class, and call it for example `ferrari`, and doing `ferrari.method_name()`.
 In this case, if we wanted to make the vehicle move, we could do `ferrari.drive(distance)`.

+We learnt about classes and object orientated programming in the **<a href="https://damom73.github.io/python-oop-with-deepest-dungeon/" target="_blank">Deepest Dungeon course</a>**.

 ---

 ## Operations

 Operators are used to perform operations on variables and values.

 Python divides the operators in the following groups: